Skip to content

 Nasty Gal scored low for the Environment, Animals, and People, partly because it is a fast fashion company and commits all kinds of ethical infractions.

-Although some of the Boohoo Group’s companies (such as Burton, Nasty Gal, and Dorothy Perkins) claim that their items are only made from organic cotton, there is no certification or independent verification to back up this assertion.
+Although some of the Debenhams Group’s companies (such as Burton, Nasty Gal, and Dorothy Perkins) claim that their items are only made from organic cotton, there is no certification or independent verification to back up this assertion.
 One of the “dirtiest crops,” cotton, is certified to ensure that it wasn’t grown in a way that would have affected local farmers, ecosystems, wildlife, or communities.
 As a result, Nasty Gal received a very poor rating for our Organic standard.

 PETA has also criticised parent, company, Boohoo for its use of wool in its products.
 Boohoo told the media that it would discontinue carrying wool products in its online stores in response to these complaints.
 This tale also demonstrates that Boohoo broke this arrangement after receiving complaints from sheep farmers.
 Vegans may want to avoid Nasty Gal’s items because they sometimes still include wool.

-Nasty Gal’s track record with animal welfare infringements doesn’t improve much from there; parent company, Boohoo received criticism for marketing actual fur—likely from a rabbit—as faux fur.
+Nasty Gal’s track record with animal welfare infringements doesn’t improve much from there; parent company, Debenhams received criticism for marketing actual fur—likely from a rabbit—as faux fur.
 This comprises misleading clients and mutilating animals just for the sake of fashion.
 People who are vegetarians, vegans, or who care about animal welfare may want to avoid this company until it adopts higher standards and starts working toward getting our Ethical Accreditation for this reason, which is just one more!
 We did not give Nasty Gal a high ranking for its Animal Welfare Policy as a result of these incidents.

 In what areas does Nasty Gal perform well?